EarthScope/rover/docs/commands.md

 See `rover subscribe` for similar functionality, but with regular updates.
 #### Errors, Retries and Consistency

-If `download-retries` allows, retrievals are repeated until no errors occur and, once data appear to be complete, an additional retrieval is made which should result in no data being downloaded.
+Rover retrieve will repeat until no errors occur or its configurable limit, set by `download-retries`, is reached.
+Upon appecompletion of  data appear to be complete, an additional retrieval is made which should result in no data being downloaded.
 If this is not the case - if additional data are found - then the web services are inconsistent.

 Errors and inconsistencies are reported in the logs and in the optional email (`email` parameter) sent to the user.
 They also cause the command to exit with an error status.